Jeremy Griffith’s explanation of the human condition

 The following video, which appears as Video/Freedom Essay 3 at the top of the World Transformation Movement homepage, provides a short introduction by Jeremy Griffith to his breakthrough explanation of the human condition.
 Visit the WTM website for further videos and publications by Jeremy Griffith.

 While the subject of the human condition is by far the most important of all subjects for the human race to address and solve, it is also the most confronting—for some even terrifying—of subjects.
-This has resulted in some prejudice and misinformation about Tim, Jeremy Griffith and the World Transformation Movement’s work.
-For an analysis on the resistance to, and even vilification of, the work of WTM please visit www.wtmvilificationresponse.com.
+This has resulted in some prejudice and misinformation about Tim, Jeremy Griffith and the World Transformation Movement’s work, and where that has occurred it has been strongly countered with rectifying clarification, which you can read about here.

 Support from world-leading scientists